How to actually keep your new year’s resolutions this year

 Find your “why”

 One major reason people fail to achieve their goals is because they lack the motivation.
-According to Dr. Dodd, the key here is finding your “why,” or the driving force behind why you’re setting a goal in the first place.
+The key here is finding your “why,” or the driving force behind why you’re setting a goal in the first place.

 Are you aiming to run a marathon because you really want to run a marathon, or just because it seems like something you should do?
 Or maybe because your friend or coworker is doing it?